Gernott/mask/README.md

 ];
 ```

-Adjust the paths to your needs and activate the extension.
-When you visit the Mask backend, you will have the option to
+Adjust the paths to your sitepackage extension and activate Mask.
+When you visit the Mask backend, you will have the
-create all missing files and folders defined here.
-This is also great to have in version control so others will have
+option to create all missing files and folders defined here.
+This is also great to have in version control so others
-this already set up when checking out.
+will have this already set up when checking out.

 Mask requires `fluid_styled_content` so go to your static includes in the template module and include it there.
 **After** that also include the Mask static TypoScript.